rollingcodestudio/clean-code-javascript/README.md

 ones codified over many years of collective experience by the authors of _Clean Code_.

-Our craft of software engineering is just a bit over 50 years old, and we are still learning a lot.
-When software architecture is as old as architecture itself, maybe then we will have harder rules to follow.
-For now, let these guidelines serve as a touchstone by which to assess the quality of the JavaScript code that you and your team produce.

 One more thing: knowing these won't immediately make you a better software developer, and working with them for many years doesn't mean you won't make mistakes.
 Every piece of code starts as a first draft, like wet clay getting